Xabaril/BeatPulse/README.md

 ### Failure Notifications

-If the **WebHooks** section is configured, BeatPulse-UI automatically post a new notification into the webhook collection.
+If the **WebHooks** section is configured, BeatPulse-UI automatically posts a new notification into the webhook collection.
 BeatPulseUI uses a simple replace method for values in the webhook's **Payload** property.
 At this moment we support two bookmarks:

     1.- [[LIVENESS]] The name of the liveness that returns *Down*.
     2.- [[FAILURE]] A detail message with the failure.

-The [web hooks section](./doc/webhooks.md) contain more information and webhook samples for Microsoft Teams, Azure Functions, Slack and more.
+The [web hooks section](./doc/webhooks.md) contains more information and webhooks samples for Microsoft Teams, Azure Functions, Slack and more.

 ## Contributing